The 125 GeV Higgs signal at the LHC in the CP Violating MSSM: Impact of the constraints on the parameter space

-Before proceeding to analyze some LHC observables, it is important to take a look at the CPV-MSSM parameters and the particle spectrum after some selection is enforced upon the points obtained in the random scan. {In Fig.~\ref{fig:2}$(a)$ and $(b)$ we have showed the allowed parameter space in the $\tan\beta - M_{H^\pm} $ and $A_t-A_b$ planes, respectively.
-The red/medium-grey points denote the region of the parameter space which satisfies LEP constraints, including the limit on the lightest Higgs boson mass (as mentioned before).
-From Fig.~\ref{fig:2}(a) one can conclude that the current limit on BR($B_s \to \mu^+ \mu^-$) prefers low to medium values of $\tan\beta \sim 7-14 $ and a somewhat heavier charged Higgs mass $M_{H^\pm} \gsim 200 $ GeV (green/light-grey points).
-In the CPC-MSSM, the ${\rm BR}(B_s \to \mu^+\mu^-) \propto \tan\beta^6/M_A^4 $, where $M_A$ is the pseudo-scalar Higgs boson mass, normally used to define the Higgs sector of the CPC-MSSM.
-However, in the CPV-MSSM, due to CP mixing, we do not have an exact CP eigenstate for the physical neutral Higgs bosons so that the charged Higgs mass $(M_{H^\pm})$ plays the role of $M_A$ here and controls the Higgs sector.
-Hence, to satisfy the current limit on the ${\rm BR}(B_s \to \mu^+ \mu^-)$, one requires a heavier neutral Higgs mass (this automatically implies a heavier $M_{H^\pm}$) and a lower $\tan\beta $.
-In this analysis, our main motivation is to find out the range of the CPV-MSSM parameters where one can have an enhanced $h_1 \to \gamma \gamma $ rate with respect to the SM prediction.
-Once we impose this, the final allowed parameter points shrink to the region depicted by the blue/dark-grey dots.
-Let us now turn our attention to the Fig.~\ref{fig:2}(b), which clearly shows that, in order to have a lightest Higgs boson mass within $124-126$ GeV, a heavy $A_t$ is preferred.
-This can be understood from the fact that large $A_t$ corresponds to large mixing in the stop sector which in turn keeps the lightest Higgs boson mass light.
-It is also very clear that large values of $A_t$ are preferred for the sought enhancement in the di-photon channel while there is no such a strong dependence on $A_b$.}
+Before proceeding to analyze some LHC observables, it is important to take a look at the CPV-MSSM parameters and the particle spectrum after constraints are enforced upon the points obtained in the random scan with eq.(\ref{eq:S}).
+In Fig.\ref{fig:2}(a) and (b) we have shown the allowed region in the $\tan\beta - M_{H^\pm} $ and $M_{h_1}-M_{h_2}$ planes, respectively.
+The brick red/grey points are allowed by the set of constraints mentioned in eq.(\ref{eq:C}) to eq.(\ref{eq:D}) while the black dots represent points which in addition to those constraints also satisfy the EDM constraint given in eq.(\ref{eq:Q}).
+We find that once we impose the $d_{e}$ constraint as given in eq.(\ref{eq:Q}), the allowed parameter space shrinks to the region depicted by the black dots, still with sufficient regions in the parameter space surviving all the constraints.
+From Fig.\ref{fig:2}(a) one can conclude that the current limit on $Br(B_s \to \mu^+ \mu^-)$ prefers low to medium values of $\tan\beta \sim 6-13$ and a somewhat heavy charged Higgs mass $M_{H^\pm} \gsim 200 $ GeV (brick red/grey points).
+In the CPC-MSSM, one has ${Br}(B_s \to \mu^+\mu^-) \propto \tan\beta^6/M_A^4 $, where $M_A$ is the pseudoscalar Higgs boson mass.
+Hence, to satisfy the current limit on ${Br}(B_s \to \mu^+ \mu^-)$, one requires a heavier $M_{H^\pm}$ and a lower $\tan\beta $.
+One may expect modifications in this formula in the presence of CPV phases, however phases will not change it significantly.
+Fig.\ref{fig:2}(b) shows that, when the lightest Higgs boson is SM-like, the second lightest Higgs boson can have mass around 200--300 GeV.
+This mass window may be accessible at the 14 TeV LHC run via $ g g \to h_2 \to h_1 Z $, followed by $ h_1 \to b {\bar b}$ and $Z \to \nu \bar\nu~{\rm or}~\ell^+ \ell^- $, as the analysis is very similar to the one performed in the case of the heavy Higgs boson searches at the LHC in the CPC-MSSM \cite{Djouadi:2005gj}.